-The eponymous label is the vehicle for our alternative varieties, micro-batches and ‘lo-fi’ winemaking styles.
-Single vineyards, handpicks, natural ferments; incorporating minimal winemaking input, little or no adds, and unconventional vessels for fermentation/maturation – the wild stuff.
+The Amato Vino label is the vehicle for our alternative (or emerging) varieties, micro-batches and ‘lo-fi’ and experimental winemaking styles.
+Single vineyards, handpicks, natural ferments are par for the course; incorporating minimal winemaking input, little or no adds, and unconventional vessels for fermentation/maturation – this is the wild stuff.

-The two growing areas: Margaret River, where the climate is cool and alternative varieties are a rarity, and the Riverland (SA), where hot summers are the norm and the region is home to myriad extraordinary grape varieties grown on small plots dotted along the Murray River.
+The two growing areas: Margaret River, where the climate is cool-to-mild and emerging Mediterranean varieties are a rarity, and the Riverland (SA), where hot summers are the norm and the region is home to myriad extraordinary grape varieties grown on small plots dotted along the Murray River.

-Varieties include Nero d’Avola, Vermentino, Grillo, Montepulciano, Nebbiolo, Teroldego, Carignane, Graciano, Bastardo… and more.
+Varieties include Nero d’Avola, Fiano, Bela [slankamenka bela], Montepulciano, Nebbiolo, Teroldego, Carignano, Graciano, Tannat, Tempranillo, Trousseau… and more.